 Applying for a security clearance should be taken seriously and conducted with care and strategy.
 Honesty throughout the application and renewal process is essential.
 Oftentimes, failing to hold a security clearance will lead to the loss of one’s job.
 At Watson, our facility clearance lawyers can help federal employees and government contractors apply for, and maintain their clearance.
 See also information about our space lawyer services.

-Facility Security Clearance Attorney & Appeal Services
+Facility Security Clearance Lawyers & Appeal Services

 Our security clearance lawyers are immediately available to help individuals and government contractors by providing guidance and help them through the entire security application process.
 We also represent clients in the revocation and appeals process.
 Our legal services include: